-- A. A face mask shall be worn in all indoor places when there are more than two people present, with exceptions as provided by this Emergency Order.
-This requirement excludes private residences or spaces occupied by a single-family unit. - B. Such face masks shall be of a nature approved by the CDC and shall cover the mouth and nose and loop securely around the head or ears. - C. That based upon the standards set forth by OSHA ("Occupational Safety and Health Administration"), an employer shall not prevent its employees from wearing face masks in accordance with the recommendations of OSHA and this Order.
-However, the business owner or their representative may prescribe the nature of the mask to be worn as long as it meets the requirements of OSHA and is not required to allow the use of any personal protection equipment which carries an obscene message or one that is not appropriate. - D. Face masks shall not be required for children under six, (although it is encouraged that children ages 2-5 wear masks), persons who have trouble breathing due to a chronic pre-existing condition or individuals with a documented or demonstrable medical problem.
+A. A face mask shall be worn in all indoor places when there are more than two people present, with exceptions as provided by this Emergency Order.
+This requirement excludes private residences or spaces occupied by a single-family unit.

+B. Such face masks shall be of a nature approved by the CDC and shall cover the mouth and nose and loop securely around the head or ears.

+C. That based upon the standards set forth by OSHA ("Occupational Safety and Health Administration"), an employer shall not prevent its employees from wearing face masks in accordance with the recommendations of OSHA and this Order.
+However, the business owner or their representative may prescribe the nature of the mask to be worn as long as it meets the requirements of OSHA and is not required to allow the use of any personal protection equipment which carries an obscene message or one that is not appropriate.

+D. Face masks shall not be required for children under six, (although it is encouraged that children ages 2-5 wear masks), persons who have trouble breathing due to a chronic pre-existing condition or individuals with a documented or demonstrable medical problem.
 It is the intent of this provision that those individuals who cannot tolerate a face mask for a medical, sensory or any other condition, which makes it difficult for them to utilize a face mask and function in public, are not required to wear one.
 It is recognized that this requirement is broader than what might be considered a covered condition under the Americans with Disabilities Act.
 Individuals who believes that they meet this exception are not required to show documentation of their condition but should be able to describe their limitation in general terms.
 Wearing face masks shall not be required while eating or drinking.

-- E. Public places covered by this Order where the public gathers inside, including businesses, non-profit entities and similar organizations, shall post and display a sign setting forth the requirements of this Order regarding face masks at all locations where the public enters a building in manner and location that is clearly visible.
-A copy of a sign meeting these requirements is available from the County. - F. This Emergency Order applies to incorporated and unincorporated areas within Alachua County, but has no application outside of Alachua County.
+E. This Emergency Order applies to incorporated and unincorporated areas within Alachua County, but has no application outside of Alachua County.
 Municipalities have the authority to enforce this Emergency Order within their jurisdiction.
-Municipalities are authorized to impose regulations, which are more stringent than those set forth herein. - G. This Emergency Order does not apply to the internal operations or policies of local governments within the County, the Alachua County Public Schools, local Charter Schools established by law, the State University System, State College System, the State of Florida, or federal agencies who are encouraged to adopt their own rules and procedures regarding the matters set forth herein.
+Municipalities are authorized to impose regulations, which are more stringent than those set forth herein.

+F. This Emergency Order does not apply to the internal operations or policies of local governments within the County, the Alachua County Public Schools, local Charter Schools established by law, the State University System, State College System, the State of Florida, or federal agencies who are encouraged to adopt their own rules and procedures regarding the matters set forth herein.